Center for Social Justice Research, Teaching & Service

 Schedule an appointment

 Lucia transitioned to the role of Operations Manager in February 2020.
-She originally joined the Center for Social Justice team as a Payroll and Van Administrator in October 2013.
-In that role, she ensured the efficient and timely payment of the approximately 300 student employees involved in CSJ’s community-based service activities.
+She originally joined the CSJ team as a Payroll and Van Administrator in October 2013.
+In that role, she ensured the efficient and timely payment of the approximately 300 student employees engaged in CSJ’s community-based service activities.
 She also oversaw student van coordinators, managed monthly billing processes, and verified that vehicles are in compliance with state, leasing agent, and Georgetown policies and requirements.
-Now Lucia has broad administrative oversight of CSJ’s hiring, equipment rentals, space usage.
+Now Lucia has broad administrative oversight of CSJ’s hiring, equipment rentals, and space usage.
 She also supervises the Center Operations Interns (COIs).
 Lucia is originally from the Republic of Moldova and graduated with a degree in Romanian and English Literature from the University of Bucharest.
 Lucia began her career working for the US Peace Corps in Moldova, providing administrative and interpreting support to volunteers and Peace Corps staff.
 After immigrating to the United States, Lucia provided comprehensive administrative support in the private sector for nine years.

 Lionell Daggs III